-Certain statements contained in this prospectus supplement that are forward-looking in nature are based on the current beliefs of our management as well as assumptions made by and information currently available to management, including statements related to the markets for our products, general trends in our operations or financial results, plans, expectations, estimates and beliefs.
-In addition, when used in this prospectus, the words "may," "could," "should," "anticipate," "believe," "estimate," "expect," "intend," "plan," "predict" and similar expressions and their variants, as they relate to us or our management, may identify forward-looking statements.
-These statements reflect our judgment as of the date of this prospectus supplement with respect to future events, the outcome of which are subject to risks, which may have a significant impact on our business, operating results or financial condition.
-You are cautioned that these forward-looking statements are inherently uncertain.
+Certain statements contained in this Quarterly Report on Form 10-QSB that are forward-looking in nature are based on the current beliefs of our management as well as assumptions made by and information currently available to management, including statements related to the markets for our products, general trends in our operations or financial results, plans, expectations, estimates and beliefs.
+In addition, when used in this report, the words "may," "could," "should," "anticipate," "believe," "estimate," "expect," "intend," "plan," "predict" and similar expressions and their variants, as they relate to us or our management, may identify forward-looking statements.
+These statements, particularly those contained in Item 2 of Part I of this Report under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," reflect our judgment as of the date of this Report with respect to future events, the outcome of which are subject to risks, which may have a significant impact on our business, operating results or financial condition.
+Drug development involves a high degree of risk and you are cautioned that these forward-looking statements are inherently uncertain.
+Factors that might cause such a material difference include, among others, our ability to obtain additional financing, the regulatory approval process of the FDA and other regulators, unforeseen safety issues related to our product candidates, our collaborator's ability to successfully develop and commercialize drug candidates, competition from other pharmaceutical companies, physician and patient acceptance of our product candidates, and other factors identified in our Annual Report on Form 10-KSB/A for the year ended December 31, 2003 under the heading "Risk Factors."
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results or outcomes may vary materially from those described herein.
-We undertake no obligation to update forward-looking statements.
-The risks identified under the heading "Risk Factors" in the Prospectus, among others, may impact forward-looking statements contained in this prospectus supplement.
+Accordingly, investors should unduly rely on such forward-looki